An Oregon win, a Clemson upset, and 'now what?' for Alabama in the College Football Playoff

 INDIANAPOLIS (AP) — Undefeated Oregon pulled off the expected and grabbed the top spot in the College Football Playoff.
 Underdog Clemson pulled off a last-second stunner and stole one of the last ones.

-The drama began — and ended — when No. 17 Clemson blew a three-touchdown lead, then got a 56-yard field goal to win with no time left, nosing its way into the 12-team playoff with a 34-31 victory over No. 8 SMU.
+The drama began — and ended — when No. 17 Clemson blew a three-touchdown lead Saturday night, then got a 56-yard field goal to win with no time left, nosing its way into the 12-team playoff with a 34-31 victory over No. 8 SMU.

+That game, for the Atlantic Coast Conference title, killed off any small chance of a placid, predictable Selection Sunday.

-“That’s a playoff football team,” said Clemson's Dabo Sweeney, who is going for the seventh time himself.
+“That’s a playoff football team,” said Clemson's Dabo Sweeney, who is going to the playoffs for the seventh time himself.
 "SMU, they better be in the dang playoffs.
 What a comeback by those guys.”

 The SMU loss also shook up the first-round bye discussion.
 Arizona State, which started the day with a 45-19 clobbering of Iowa State for the Big 12 title, now looks poised to be the fourth-best conference champion.
 The top four move directly into the quarterfinals.